Introduction to the disharmony

 Major symptoms:

-• cold hands and feet, feeling cold at all times, aversion to/fear of cold
+- cold hands and feet, feeling cold at all times, aversion to/fear of cold

-• shallow, pale complexion
+- shallow, pale complexion

-• lack of energy, general tiredness
+- lack of energy, general tiredness

-• Spleen Yang deficiency symptoms – coldness in the abdomen, lack of appetite, loose stools that contain undigested food, edema
+- Spleen Yang deficiency symptoms – coldness in the abdomen, lack of appetite, loose stools that contain undigested food, edema

-• Heart Yang deficiency symptoms – coldness/stuffiness in the chest, heart palpitations, excessive sweating, listlessness
+- Heart Yang deficiency symptoms – coldness/stuffiness in the chest, heart palpitations, excessive sweating, listlessness

 Herbs that tonify Yang are used in instances of Yang deficiency.
 To understand what Yang deficiency is we need to quickly review how the concept of Yin and Yang is implemented in traditional Chinese medicine.

 Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
 Since Yin in nature represents rest, quiet, slowness it translates to structure, substance, matter in the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that brings them to live.
+In other words Yin represents matter, blood, body fluids, while Yang is the force that brings them to live(1).

-In traditional Chinese medicine the Kidney governs not only the urinary system, but also the reproductive system.
-Thus Kidney Yang deficiency manifests in frequent urination (not enough energy to hold and contain) and edema but also in clear vaginal discharge and irregular menstruation in women, as well as lack of sexual desire and sterility in both men and women.
-As there is lack of energy and warmth there is mental lethargy and lassitude.
-Both Kidney Yang and Spleen Yang deficiency manifest with diarrhea (not enough energy to hold and contain), the only difference is that with Spleen Yang deficiency there is undigested food in the stool (in TCM the Spleen governs the transformation of food into "food essence").
+In traditional Chinese medicine the Kidneys govern not only the urinary system, but also the reproductive system(3).
+Thus Kidney Yang deficiency manifests in profuse urination(3) (not enough energy to hold and contain) and edema(2)(3) but also lack of sexual desire and sterility in both men and women(2).
+As there is lack of energy and warmth there is mental lethargy and lassitude(3).
+Both Kidney Yang and Spleen Yang deficiency manifest with loose stool (not enough energy to hold and contain), with Spleen Yang deficiency having undigested food in the stool (in TCM the Spleen governs the transformation of food into "food essence").

-Heart Yang deficiency manifests in Heart palpitations (the chief symptom when the Heart is not in balance), sweating (the Heart governs the sweat), shortness of breath, and tiredness.
+Heart Yang deficiency manifests in Heart palpitations(2)(3) (the chief symptom when the Heart is not in balance), sweating(2)(3) (in TCM the Heart governs the sweat), shortness of breath(2)(3), and tiredness(3).

 The treatment principle in all three disharmonies is to tonify Yang.
 The herbs that tonify Yang are warm/hot and drying.